Dead & Buried (House)

 "Dead & Buried" is the seventh episode of the eighth season of the American television medical drama series House and the 162nd overall episode of the series.
-It aired on Fox Network in the United States on November 21, 2011.
+It aired on Fox in the United States on November 21, 2011.

 Synopsis

 A 14-year-old patient is admitted with what appears to just be severe teenage angst, but the team grows concerned over her increasingly worsening symptoms.
 However, despite Foreman's objections, House is instead obsessed with solving the case of a deceased four-year-old, landing in serious trouble.
 Meanwhile, Park tries to get Chase to admit the reason behind his recent obsession with grooming.